IBM/monitoring_ui/README.md

 For additional documentation on the chaincode implementation, please see the README in the [simple_contract](contracts/basic/simple_contract) directory

-### 4. Install dependencies
+## 4. Install dependencies

+To start the Monitoring UI, we'll need to install a few node libraries which are listed in our `package.json` file.
+- React.js: Used to simplify the generation of front-end components
+- MQTT: Client package to subscribe to Watson IoT Platform and handle incoming messages
+- Hyperledger Fabric SDK: Enables backend to connect to IBM Blockchain service

+### Docker setup (optional)
-If you have docker installed, you can run the application with the following commands, and then skip to [Step 5](#5-configure-credentials)
+If you have Docker installed, you can install these dependencies in a virtual container instead.
+Run the application with the following commands, and then skip to [Step 5](#5-configure-credentials)
 ```
 docker build -t monitoring_ui .
 docker run -d -p 8081:8080 monitoring_ui
 ```
+### Manual installation
 Otherwise, continue by installing [Node.js](https://nodejs.org/en/) runtime and NPM.
-Currently the Hyperledger fabric-sdk only appears to work with node v8.9.0+, but [is not yet supported](https://github.com/hyperledger/fabric-sdk-node#build-and-test) on node v9.0+.
+Currently the Hyperledger Fabric SDK only appears to work with node v8.9.0+, but [is not yet supported](https://github.com/hyperledger/fabric-sdk-node#build-and-test) on node v9.0+.
 If your system requires newer versions of node for other projects, we'd suggest using [nvm](https://github.com/creationix/nvm) to easily switch between node versions.
 We did so with the following commands
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
 # Place next three lines in ~/.bash_profile